 Despite the fact that people don’t buy CDs as often as before, they make perfect items (along with a poster) for fans to have signed at the merch booth.
 Although I don’t use CDs anymore, I still bought them when I saw Lupe Fiasco at his meet and greet:

 Bundling packages that offer a few items together (CD, Vinyl, Shirt, Hoodie, Hat, Stickers) for a discounted price could be great for gifts.

 The Importance of Branding

 If you’re just starting out and haven’t made any merch yet, I think understanding your brand is foundational.
 Your brand should guide the merch you create.

 If you’re not too sure about your brand, check out my other blogs on brand basics.

 The role of clothing, outside of the functional use of it, is often used as a form of communication and a tool for self-expression.
 This is why understanding your brand and target audience is so important to creating good merch.

 If your brand revolves around political opposition and social justice like Immortal Technique or Dead Prez, you know what messages, symbols, colors and themes are going to resonate with your fans when it comes to merch.

 If you tend to attract more female fans as a male artist, it’s going to affect the type of cut for the tees you make.
 If your music resonates more with people who live in colder climates, you may want to make things that are warmer to wear like, a hoodie or even a scarf.

 Merch can also be a medium to express our personal identity, your brand, and associated symbols.
-More specifically, wearing a certain artist or band name can signify membership into a certain group or subculture.
+More specifically, wearing a certain artist or band name can signify membership in a certain group or subculture.